ZishJawaid/Bookmark_Manager/README.md

 #So that I can see the URL's I've visited,
 #I would like to be able to see a list of bookmarks

-### To set up the database
+### To set up the development and test databases

+**Steps for development database**

-Connect to `psql` and create the `bookmark_manager` database using the psql command:
+1. Connect to `psql` and create the `bookmark_manager` database using the psql command:

 ```
 CREATE DATABASE bookmark_manager;
 ```

-To set up the appropriate tables, connect to the database in `psql`:
+2. To set up the appropriate tables, connect to the database in `psql`:

 ```
 \c bookmark_manager

 ```
-The run the SQL scripts in the `db/migrations` folder in the given order.
+3. Then run the SQL scripts in the `db/migrations` folder in the given order.

+**Steps for test database**

+Repeat steps as above, but create a database called 'bookmark_manager_test' in step 1.